February 12, 2021

 All About That Brown Rice

 Whole Grains ExplainedEvery grain starts life as a whole grain.
 Once the rough rice, which is rice in the inedible husk straight from the field, is collected, the grains are milled to remove the husk and create whole grain or brown rice.
 The whole grain is the entire seed of a plant, including the bran, germ, and endosperm.
+The bran is rich in antioxidants, B vitamins, and fiber; the germ, which is the “embryo” of the grain, contains protein and healthy fats.
 Together as the whole grain, these components provide protein, fiber, and many important vitamins, minerals, and nutrients.

 Research shows that eating whole grains may reduce the risk of coronary heart disease, type 2 diabetes, certain cancers, and may aid in weight maintenance.
 Like fruits and vegetables, whole grains have been identified as a dietary component contributing to better health outcomes, particularly playing a role in reducing the risk of coronary heart disease and colorectal cancer.